A Unique Approach to Correcting Profound Deficiencies

 - As former senior analysts and consultants at top IT analyst and business consulting firms we have an insider's knowledge of evolving technology, human resource, and business trends and drivers.
 We keep a close watch on the evolution of IT jobs every environment: central infrastructure; lines of business; and corporate departments and functions.
 We have been tracking compensation and reporting on trends for so-called 'hybrid' IT/business jobs since 1994.

 - We track critical labor market fluctuations and have an insider's knowledge of evolving technology.
-We keep a close watch on the movement of IT jobs in lines of business that bring IT workers in continual contact with customers---the so-call 'hybrid' IT jobs that now define the new breed of IT worker.
+We keep a close watch on the movement of IT jobs in lines of business that bring IT workers in continual contact with customers---the so-call 'hybrid' IT jobs that have long defined today's IT worker.

 - Our research database can be used to generate custom surveys and reports on a variety of IT and business management trends and better/best practices, serving as the foundation for our consulting practices.